akomis/diploma-project/README.md

 </div>

 ## Overview
 A data management system that collects data from devices such as the [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html), [Sliding Rail](https://www.dobot.cc/products/sliding-rail-kit-overview.html) and [JeVois Camera](http://www.jevois.org/) that are used in an industrial setting and monitors them.
-Using [Prometheus](https://prometheus.io/) for monitoring device metrics, which is natively compatible with [Grafana](https://grafana.com/) to visualize them and provide insight.
+Using [Prometheus](https://prometheus.io/) for monitoring device metrics.
+For visualization of such metrics any visualization tool compatible with Prometheus such as [Grafana](https://grafana.com/) can be used to provide insight.
 The goal of this system is to be a cheap, effective, modular and extensible solution at monitoring such devices.
 This project aims at doing that while being efficient, without interfering with the normal operations of the devices, and be highly scalable in terms of the number of devices that can be monitored as well as the number of different types of devices it supports.
 Also provide high monitoring flexibility through a plethora of configuration options for the monitoring agent and what device attributes to be extracted and monitored, configured individually for each device.
 <br><br>